 Donation receipts need to show:

-- a clear statement that it is a donation
+- a clear statement that it was a donation

 Getting a replacement receipt